pomerium/pomerium/docs/configuration/readme.md

 **Use with caution:** By definition, websockets are long-lived connections, so [global timeouts](#global-timeouts) are not enforced.
 Allowing websocket connections to the proxy could result in abuse via [DOS attacks](https://www.cloudflare.com/learning/ddos/ddos-attack-tools/slowloris/).

+### Pass Identity Headers

+- `yaml`/`json` setting: `pass_identity_headers`
+- Type: `bool`
+- Optional
+- Default: `false`

+When enabled, this option will pass the identity headers to the downstream application.
+These headers include:

+ - X-Pomerium-Jwt-Assertion
+ - X-Pomerium-Claim-*

 ## Authorize Service

 ### Authenticate Service URL